Unified Adaptation Theorem: Convergence of Composed Adaptive Systems via Interaction Matrices and Higher-Order Convergence Diagnostics

 For gradients \( g_i, g_j \) of subsystems \( i \) and \( j \), the cosine-scaled projection operator is

-\[ P_\alpha(g_i, g_j) = g_i - \alpha \cdot |\cos(g_i, g_j)| \cdot \frac{g_i \cdot g_j}{\|g_j\|^2} g_j \]where \( \alpha \in [0,1] \) is the projection strength and \( \cos(g_i, g_j) = \frac{g_i \cdot g_j}{\|g_i\|\|g_j\|} \).
-When \( \alpha = 1 \), full projection removes the conflicting component proportional to the cosine similarity.
+\[ P_\alpha(g_i, g_j) = g_i - \alpha \cdot \frac{g_i \cdot g_j}{\|g_j\|^2} g_j \quad \text{when } g_i \cdot g_j < 0 \]where \( \alpha \in [0,1] \) is the projection strength.
+The projection removes the conflicting component when gradients are in conflict (negative inner product), with \( \alpha \) controlling projection strength.
+When \( \alpha = 1 \), full projection removes the conflicting component entirely.
 When \( \alpha = 0 \), no projection is applied.
+When \( g_i \cdot g_j \geq 0 \), no conflict exists and \( P_\alpha(g_i, g_j) = g_i \).

 The normalised Lyapunov function for a composed system of \( K \) subsystems is